rodrigogramitto/standsit-timer/README.md

 Starts the countdown timer.
 The `callback` function is called every second with the current time left.
 The `stopCallback` function is optional and is called when the timer reaches zero or is manually stopped.

+The callback will be called with an argument array that contains minutes and seconds [minutes, seconds]
+ex: callback([minutes, seconds])

 ### `stop(callback)`

 Stops the countdown timer.
 The optional `callback` function is called after the timer is stopped.